mbovyn/uci-thesis-latex/README.md

 Set the fields which say ______ here in `preliminaries.tex`.
 Complie `thesis.tex`.

-Jun's advancement guide is included in `TalkAboutAdvancement.pdf`'
+Jun's advancement guide is included in `TalkAboutAdvancement.pdf`